 Students should check the OPAC for the Call number and ask the Library Assistant to fetch the item for you.
 Only two items may be taken at a time for one hour only.
-Students may take Short Loan books out on overnight loan EXCEPT those students registered for first year LLB/Legal Theory 1 and Commercial Law 1.
+Students may take Short Loan books out on overnight loan 30 minutes before closing time.
 Fines for late returns are R2.00 per hour or part of an hour.

 Anyone who owes an unpaid fine will not be able to make use of the Short Loan facilities.
 Short Loan items can be reserved at the loans desk.

-7.2 Book Collection
+5.7.2.
+Book Collection

 Books on law and related subjects are housed in the law library.
 The books are arranged in disciplines/subjects according to the Dewey Classification System.
 All books from 1985 are catalogued according to author/title on the Rhodes OPAC System, which can be accessed online.
 The student needs to search the OPAC to see if the book is available, make a note of the Call (Dewey) number, and then locate it on the shelves.
 Books on the open shelves may not be taken out by first year students.
 Other students may take books out by prior arrangement with the librarian.

-7.3 Periodical Collection
+5.7.3.
+Periodical Collection

 The library holds print copies of South African journals and some foreign journals.
-These collections are separate and both arranged alphabetically.
+These collections are separate, and both arranged alphabetically.